-Sacramento, CA — California energy officials have made a startling announcement that the State plans to use Federal Energy Department funds to build as many as eight new coal-fired power plants over the next 4 years.
-The news has shocked everyone, from environmentalists to critics of the golden state, who has seen California as the leader in clean, renewable energy sources.
+Sacramento, CA — California energy officials have made a startling announcement that the State plans to use Federal Energy Department funds to build as many as eight new coal-fired power plants over the next four years.
+The news has shocked everyone, from environmentalists to critics of the Golden State, who has seen California as the leader in clean, renewable energy sources.

-“It’s time that California wakes up and smells the coal dust,” said excruciatingly handsome California State Senator Travis Allen (R-Huntington Beach).
-“There’s a new sheriff in town and his name is Donald Trump.
-It’s time California get on the coal bandwagon before other states like Kentucky and West Virginia snatch this opportunity from us.
+“It’s time that California wakes up and smells the coal dust,” said excruciatingly handsome California State Senator Dick Long (R-Huntington Beach).
+“There’s a new sheriff in town, and his name is Donald Trump.
+It’s time California gets on the coal bandwagon before other states like Kentucky and West Virginia snatch this opportunity from us.
 And besides, the exhaust blows west out of California.”

-Environmental groups led by the Sierra Club published a joint condemnation of the plan and called on Governor Jerry Brown to do everything in his power to stop what they called “the single biggest threat to the environment in over 50 years.”
+Environmental groups led by the Sierra Club published a joint condemnation of the plan and called on Governor Gavin Newsom to do everything in his power to stop what they called “the single biggest threat to the environment in over 50 years.”

-“Look,” said Senator Allen cocking his dashing head to the right, “If you can’t beat ’em, join ’em.
-You know the old saying?
+“Look,” said Senator Long cocking his dashing head to the right, “If you can’t beat ’em, join ’em.
+Do you know the old saying?
 ‘As California goes, so does the United States?
 Well, this is going to be one of those things.”

-Governor Brown’s office declined to comment on the new power plants.
+Governor Newsom’s office declined to comment on the new power plants.